MathieuNls/bianca/bianca.md

 From $t_3$ we known that $c_1$ introduced a defect using the process described in Section \ref{sub:golden}.
 If at $t_4$, $c_3$ is pushed to $p_2$ and $c_3$ matches $c_1$ after preprocessing, pretty-printing and formatting, then $c_3$ is classified as _risky_ by BIANCA and $c_2$ is proposed to the developer as a potential solution for the defect introduced in $c_3$.

 To measure similarity between pairs of commits, we needto decide on the value of $\alpha$.
 One possibility would be to test for all possible values of $\alpha$ and pick the one that provides best accuracy (F$_1$-measure).
 The ROC (Receiver Operating Characteristic) curve can then be used to display the performance of BIANCA with different values of $\alpha$.
 Running experiments with all possible$\alpha$ turned out to be computationally demanding given the large number of commits (\comment{Wahab}{PLEASE COMPLETE THIS} over XXXX millions of commits).
-To address this, we selected randomly a sample of 1% commits from our dataset and checked the results by varying $\alpha from 1 to 100%. \comment{wahab} {I suggest to change the figure to show the results from 1 to 100%} Figure \ref{fig:alpha-deter} shows the results .
+To address this, we selected randomly a sample of 1% commits from our dataset and checked the results by varying $\alpha$ from 1 to 100%. \comment{wahab}{I suggest to change the figure to show the results from 1 to 100\%} Figure \ref{fig:alpha-deter} shows the results .
 As we can see, setting $\alpha$ = 35% provides best accuracy.
 It should also be noted that in clone detection a threshold of around 30% is considered an adequate threshold  above which two code blocks are deemed to be clones, especially for clones of Type 3, which contain added or deleted code statements [@Roy2008; @Cordy2011].
 With $\alpha$ = 35%, the experiments took nearly three months on 48 Amazon VPS (Virtual Private Server) running in parallel.

 ## Evaluation Measures